Resolutions of ideals of six fat points in P^2: Abstract

-\Abstract{Abstract: The graded Betti numbers of the minimal free resolution (and also therefore the Hilbert function) of the ideal of a fat point subscheme $Z$ of \pr2 are determined whenever $Z$ is supported at any 6 or fewer distinct points.
-We also handle a broad range of cases in which the points can be infinitely near, related to the classification of normal cubic surfaces.
-All results hold over an arbitrary algebraically closed field $k$.}
+The graded Betti numbers of the minimal free resolution (and also therefore the Hilbert function) of the ideal of a fat point subscheme $Z$ of \pr2 are determined whenever $Z$ is supported at any 6 or fewer distinct points.
+All results hold over an algebraically closed field $k$ of arbitrary characteristic.